 Newsletters

-Read MoreThe AIA Trust together with the American Council of Engineering Companies (ACEC) and the National Society for Professional Engineers (NSPE) work annually to conduct an insurance carrier review and interview of professional liability trends and risk management issues.
-Following is a summary of highlights for 2022 in addition to complimentary useful resources made available to…
+The AIA Trust together with the American Council of Engineering Companies (ACEC) and the National Society for Professional Engineers (NSPE) work annually to conduct an insurance carrier review and interview of professional liability trends and risk management issues.
+The following are some highlights for 2023 as well as complimentary useful resources made available to you by the AIA Trust.

 Read More